By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Does it help to know why?

 It would be reassuring to know why.
-Most of us think if we just knew why then we could prevent something bad happening.
+Most of us think if we just knew why then we could prevent something bad from happening.
 The great illusion of most relationships is that we can somehow control the behavior of others.
 Most of the time we can’t control the others in our life, and except for teaching our children good behavior, controlling others is probably not healthy.

 The questions we should be asking are not about others.
 More helpful questions are the ones we ask about ourselves.
 What do I really want out of life, what are my values?
 How much am I willing to invest in reaching my goals?
 Can I accept this situation?
 What am I willing to do to change?